Ultimate Guide to Disneyland Paris with Toddlers (2023)

 Parade fun

-Vibrant and energetic live shows take place in the parks: we watched Mickey and the Magician, Frozen and the Lion King and our kids loved all three.
+Vibrant and energetic live shows take place in the parks: we watched Mickey and the Magician, Frozen, the Lion King, Together: A Pixar Adventure, Stich Live and Disney Junior Dream Factory.
 The shows can also be a welcome escape from the weather and we love escaping the midday summer sun and the winter cold!

 Fantasyland has two permanent meet and greets with both the Princess Pavillion and Meet Mickey Mouse.
 You can find other popular characters at meet-and-greet stations throughout both parks by checking the app.